rileyfullstack/copykit/README.md

 - If the CopyKit options don't appear in the context menu, ensure that `copykit.enableCopyToTempFile` and `copykit.enableCopyToClipboard` are set to `true` in your settings.
 - If files aren't being copied as expected, check your file type filtering settings and ensure that `copykit.respectGitignore` is set correctly.
+- If you don't see the "Copy to New Temp File" or "Add to Existing Temp File" options, it's because no temporary file exists yet.
+Use "Copy to Temp File" first to create a temporary file.

 ## Contributing